vjeux/jscodeshift/docs/finding-a-node.md

   - `parentPath` which allows you to traverse the AST upward
   - `node` which gives you the raw AST node

+## Traversing up

-If you want to traverse the AST upwards, the `parentPath` attribute is handy.
+If you want to traverse the AST upwards, the `parentPath` attribute is handy of a `path`.
 A common use case is to find out if you are inside of an AST node of a specific type.

 ```js
 function isInsideOfFunctionDeclaration(path) {